 - Be around people who generate income in the way you want to do, be around people who use money well

 - Share your money blocks, face up to procrastination that is really fear or needing help, share your income goals and get a money management buddy

 Step 7: Take Action

 - Cash flow – Cash flow is having enough money to pay the bills when you need to pay them.
 Look at yours, business and personal.
-Where are the pinch points, what has happened in the past that created problems, what could happen in the future, create a plan to improve the money flow
+Where are the pinch points, what has happened in the past that created problems, what could happen in the future, create a plan to manage or consolidate debt and improve the money flow

 - Credit control – Keeping on top of invoices and money due to be paid to you and money you are due to pay others.
 It can be hard to ask for money and chase invoices.
 Get support and help, and outsourcing is included in this.
 Create a system so you follow the system which is easier to do and the professional thing to do.
 It can also save your cash flow